 - Trustworthy network infrastructures as well as communication, computing and storage infrastructures in the context of the development towards the Future Internet as a conglomerate of heterogeneous networks and systems.
-Work includes development of novel architectures with built-in security, dependability and privacy; secure interfaces and scalable dynamic security policies across multiple networks and domains; and trustworthy management of billions of networked devices, "things" and virtual entities connected in the Future Internet. - Trustworthy platforms and frameworks for autonomously monitoring and managing threats, which need to be typically cross-border, cross-organisational, scalable, distributed, dynamically evolving and collaborative. - Whilst developing technologies, projects should give adequate attention to aspects of usability, societal acceptance and economic and legal viability, through appropriate research, experimentation or demonstration in realistic, complex and scalable scenarios and contexts.
+Work includes development of novel architectures with built-in security, dependability and privacy; secure interfaces and scalable dynamic security policies across multiple networks and domains; and trustworthy management of billions of networked devices, 'things' and virtual entities connected in the Future Internet. - Trustworthy platforms and frameworks for autonomously monitoring and managing threats, which need to be typically cross-border, cross-organisational, scalable, distributed, dynamically evolving and collaborative.